At a glance

-DESCRIPTIONThe trek from Lares to Machu Picchu of 4 days will provide you with a magical and breathtaking experience that you’ll never forget.
-Along the trail, you’ll find rivers, lakes, waterfalls and impressive views of snow-capped peaks of the Andes mountain range.
-If you’re interested in Andean culture, this trail will be the best option for you.
-You’ll see various countryside communities who raise llamas and alpacas and also keep tradition alive through their sophisticated weavings.
-Textile art from these communities is truly impressive!
-Take advantage of this opportunity to make new friends and open your mind.
-The path is intense, but not as much as others.
-The rivers will roar by your side, and impressive waterfalls will appear in front of you to help you relax and catch you by surprise.
-You’ll also see eye-like ponds of all colors: blue, green, turquoise, yellow.
-After this magical experience in the mountains, you’ll finish your trek with a visit to one of the Seven Wonders of the Modern World: the historical sanctuary of Machu Picchu.
+The path is intense but not as extreme as others.
+Along the way, rivers will roar by your side, and impressive waterfalls will appear in front of you, catching you by surprise and helping you relax along the rushing waters.
+You’ll also see teardrop ponds of all colors: blue, green, turquoise, yellow.
+After this magical few days in the mountains, you’ll finish your trek with a visit to one of the Seven Wonders of the Modern World: the historical sanctuary of Machu Picchu.

-We ll pick you up from your hotel at 5:00 AM to start our fantastic adventure.
-You ll be able to see how the city of Cusco wakes up while we go toward the Sacred Valley of the Incas.
-After an hour of driving, we ll stop in Calca to visit the local market.
-There, you ll see a bit of the Andean culture and will be able to buy some last-minute things: snacks, fruit, water, etc. We ll continue our journey for 2 more hours to arrive at the hot springs of Lares where we ll be spoiled by an energizing breakfast accompanied by the mountains.
-Then will come the time for a dip in the waters.
-This recreational complex possesses various pools of different temperatures.
+We’ll pick you up from your hotel at 5:00 AM to start our fantastic adventure.
+As we travel towards the Sacred Valley of the Incas, you’ll be able to witness, so the city of Cusco waking from a night of heavy slumber.
+After an hour of driving, we’ll stop in Calca to visit the local market.
+There, you’ll get a great experience of Andean culture and will be able to buy some last-minute things: snacks, fruit, water, etc. We’ll continue our journey for two more hours till we arrive at the Lares hot springs where we’ll be spoiled with an energizing breakfast in full view of the towering mountains.
+After breakfast, we’ll take a dip in the warm waters of the hot springs.
+The recreational complex contains various pools of differing sizes and temperatures.
 The smallest are very hot.
 Be careful getting in!
-The volcanic water of these pools is medicinal and helps in treatment of bone and muscle illnesses.
-It also helps with stress and headaches.
-After spending a few minutes in the waters, we ll get back in the car to go to Punta Carretera (3,300 MASL / 10,827 FASL).
+The local people say that the volcanic water of these pools hold medicinal value and helps in the treatment of bone and muscle illnesses.
+It also is meant to help with stress and headaches.
+After spending a few minutes in the water, we’ll get back in the car to go to Punta Carretera (3,300 MASL / 10,827 FASL).
 Here, we ll have a meeting with our trekking team who will accompany us on the excursion.
-The porters will carry your luggage with the horses and will wait for you at each campsite.
-The only thing left for you is to enjoy the trek!
-The Lares trail won t disappoint.
-Soon, you ll find yourself in front of the impressive waterfall of Pacchayocc, a true gift of nature.
-We ll continue about 2 more hours until we get to an area filled with lakes.
-There, we ll enjoy a delicious lunch prepared by our chef.
+The porters will transport your luggage on horses and will wait for you at each campsite.
+The only thing you’ll need to worry about is enjoying the trek!
+The Lares trail won’t disappoint.
+Soon, you 'll find yourself in front of the impressive Pacchayocc waterfall.
+It is the right gift of nature.
+From here, we’ll continue for about two more hours until we reach an area filled with lakes.
+There, we’ll enjoy a delicious lunch prepared by our chef.

-We ll continue with our trek and arrive at the highest point on the trail for the day, the Willkikasa Pass (4,400 MASL / 14,435 FASL).
+After lunch, we’ll continue with our trek and arrive at the Willkikasa Pasa, the highest point on the trail for the day, (4,400 MASL / 14,435 FASL).
 Take it easy; altitude sickness is a serious thing!
-From here, you ll just have to go downhill an hour and a half to our campsite in Quiswarani.
+From here, it’ll be a quick hour and a half trek downhill to the campsite in Quiswarani.

 In Quiswarani, you ll have enough time to explore the town and visit some of the houses there.
 You ll learn about the lifestyle and traditions of the people from this part of the world.
 We ll also be able to visit the school where boys and girls speak Quechua, their mother tongue.
 If you d like, you can bring toys, notebooks or other school supplies to share with them.